ietf-wg-gnap/gnap-resource-servers/draft-ietf-gnap-resource-servers.md

 The RS signs the request with its own key and sends the access token as the body of the request.

+access_token (string):
+: REQUIRED.
+The access token value presented to the RS by the client instance.

+proof (string):
+: RECOMMENDED.
+The proofing method used by the client instance to bind the token to the RS request.

+resource_server (string or object):
+: REQUIRED.
+The identification used to authenticate the resource server making this call, either
+    by value or by reference as described in {{authentication}}.

+access (array of strings/objects):
+: OPTIONAL.
+The minimum access rights required to fulfill the request.
+This MUST be in the
+    format described in the Resource Access Rights section of {{I-D.ietf-gnap-core-protocol}}.

 ~~~
 POST /introspect HTTP/1.1
 Host: server.example.com